lean0mar/lean0mar/README.md

 In addition to my work as a developer, I really enjoy teamwork and collaborating with other developers to create exciting and meaningful projects.
 I firmly believe that diversity and inclusion are essential to the success of any project and I am always looking for ways to get involved in the development community to learn from others and share my experience.

-- 🔭 I’m currently working on [Proyecto Final](https://github.com/Xavimont0409/Proyecto-Finals)
+- 🔭 I’m currently working on [Final Project](https://github.com/Xavimont0409/Proyecto-Finals)

 - 🌱 I’m currently learning **English**